You’ve undoubtedly heard that paints never expire, but is this true for spray paints?

-However, it is a common practice to leave open spray cans in storage for lengthy periods after applications, and you never determine, if the spray cans are still safe to use.
+However, leaving open spray cans in storage for lengthy periods after applications is common, and you never determine if the spray cans are still safe to use.

 So, how long does spray paint last, and can we use it properly after it has passed its expiration date?

 What should you be mindful of while using expired spray paint?

 Yes, as described earlier, spray paint has an expiration date, and it is vital to be aware of it.